Building A Static Website - Part 1: Learning Jekyll

 Jekyll was originally created for blogging.
 As a result, Jekyll uses the special _posts

-directory along with a specific naming format for markdown files contained with the posts folder.
+directory along with a specific naming format for markdown files contained within the posts folder.
 Markdown files within the posts folder must use the format yyyy-mm-dd-<title>.md

 .